jessebmiller/volition/docs/strategy-plan.md

         *   Creates `DelegationInput` for the step.
         *   Returns `NextStep::Delegate { strategy_type: StrategyType::CompleteTask, input }`.
     *   `process_delegation_result`: Called when a delegated `CompleteTaskStrategy` finishes an execution step.
+        Question: If the strategy is not waiting for a delegation result should it return an error?
         *   Receives `DelegationOutput` (messages, result of the step).
         *   Updates internal state (marks step complete, stores result).
         *   Decides next action: